Staff profile - Benjamin Isakhan

 Isakhan, B. (2009).
 La Trobe University Postdoctoral Research Proposal Award.
 Faculty of Humanities and Social Sciences (for Australian Postdoctoral Fellowship submission).
 Chief Investigator: La Trobe University. $6000.

 In 2011, Dr Isakhan was awarded a highly prestigious Research Fellowship as part of the Australian Research Councils Discovery Early Career Research Award (DECRA) Scheme.
-This project, starting in 2012, is entitled ‘Measuring the Destruction of Heritage and Spikes of Violence in Iraq’ (DE120100315) and seeks to investigate the complex inter-relationship that exists between the destruction of cultural heritage and sharp upsurges in terror and violence.
+This project (2012-2015) is entitled ‘Measuring the Destruction of Heritage and Spikes of Violence in Iraq’ (DE120100315) and seeks to investigate the complex inter-relationship that exists between the destruction of cultural heritage and sharp upsurges in terror and violence.
+It involves several field trips to Iraq.

 Isakhan, B. (2011).
 Measuring Heritage Destruction and Spikes of Violence in Iraq.
 Deakin University Central Research Grant Scheme.
 Chief Investigator: Deakin University. $22,000.